-The personal aspect: Learning through the "relevance of the experiments", the students expressed that much of what they learn in science classes is useful in their daily lives.
-In addition, the relevance of the experiments encourages curiosity, satisfaction, and interest among the students.
+The personal aspect: Learning through the “relevance of the experiments”, the students expressed that much of what they learn in science classes is useful in their daily lives.
+In addition, the relevance of the experiments encourages curiosity, satisfaction, and interest among the students and improved their responsible behavior and competitiveness.

-The professional aspect: Learning through the "relevance of experiments" in science helps students learn with a group whose science will help them understand and judge other people's perspectives.
+The vocational aspect: The students were better able to pass exams for the next education level owing to the relevance of the experiments in the chemistry classes.
+This success later contributed to the economic growth of companies, enabled students to focus on potential careers, and helped students get a good paying job.

-The social aspect: The Science Intervention Program encouraged students to work with others and to determine which scientific experiments can help students better understand the world.
+The societal aspect: Learning with a group helps students understand and judge other people’s perspectives.
+Students were encouraged to work with others and to determine which scientific experiments can help them better understand the world.
+Students were able to learn how to behave in society, behave as responsible citizens, find their personal place in society, and advance their social interests.

-After achieving the goal of the first study and examining the relationship between the relevance of "experimental experiments" in the chemistry classes "acids and bases" and their effect on the social, personal, and professional aspect, we could draw several conclusions:
+AUTHOR INFORMATION

-1. Regarding the individual aspect: The "relevance of the experiments" in the chemistry classes on the subject of "acids and bases" increased the students’ satisfaction, curiosity, and interest, and improved their responsible behavior and competitiveness.
+Corresponding Author

-2. Regarding the vocational aspect: The students were able to pass exams for the next education level owing to the "relevance of the experiments" in the chemistry classes.
-Moreover, the experiments, which related to the students' daily lives, later contributed to the economic growth of companies, enabled students to focus on potential careers, and helped students get a good paying job.
+*E-mail:

-3. Regarding the societal aspect: Students were able to learn how to behave in society, behave as responsible citizens, find their personal place in society, and advance their social interests.
+Acknowledgments

 References